gaol/git-rev-missing/README.md

 }
 ```

+You can put your configuration file(default name is: `config.json`) in the current directory or home directory.
-It has the same format as what Aphrodite has.
+The configuration format is the same as what Aphrodite has.

-The script takes `config.json` as the default file in the current directory, if it does not exist, it tries to check
-`config.json` in current user's home directory.
+Please run

+> ./git_rev_missing.sh -h

+for more information